sumup-oss/circuit-ui/.changeset/ninety-jeans-drive.md

 '@sumup/circuit-ui': patch
 ---

-Fixed the alignment of long, multiline labels in the RadioButton component.
-Fixes #934.
+Fixed the alignment of long, multiline labels in the RadioButton component (#934).